-Joyce was born and raised in Seymour, Indiana, where most of her family still lives.
-At the age of eight, she contracted meningitis and was hospitalized at Riley Children’s Hospital, not expected to live.
-From that experience, one brother became a minister and the other a physician.
-Joyce has always had a love of healthcare and a purpose of giving back.
-This role is the fulfillment of two passions.
+She was born and raised in Seymour, Indiana, where most of her family still lives.
+At the age of 8, she contracted meningitis, was hospitalized at Riley Children’s Hospital and not expected to live.
+She beat the odds and developed a love of healthcare and dedication for giving back that has defined her career.
+She says her role at Community is the fulfillment of those two passions.

 Joyce has dedicated more than 25 years of her career to health care.
 Prior to her appointment at Community, she worked at Roche Diagnostics Corporation for 10 years, serving as the national director of state government affairs.
 Prior to working at Roche, Joyce worked at Eli Lilly on federal policy issues and strategic marketing relating to importation and Medicare Modernization Act.
 Her career has includes other senior-level healthcare positions, where she worked in managed care organizations, large multi-specialty physician groups and large integrated hospital systems.

 As a volunteer, Joyce is committed to making our Central Indiana communities healthier places, and to creating opportunities for women to succeed.
 She serves on the Indy Chamber and Employ Indy board of directors, and is a member of the U.S. Global Leadership Coalition and the Central Indiana Corporate Partnership (CICP) for Workforce Development Steering Committee.
 She has also lent her leadership to many non-profits, including the American Heart Association, Women in Government, the Lugar Series for Public Service Series, Marion County Health and Hospital Corporation, Indianapolis Symphony Orchestra, Crossroads Rehabilitation Center and Fairbanks Hospital.